DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 Conventions used on this page
 =============================

+- "<" and ">" - All DCC-EX API commands are surrounded by these characters to indicate the beginning and end, these must always be included
+- First letter or number - These are called OPCODES, are case sensitive, and must be specified as directed, eg. 1, c, or -
-- CAPITALISED words - These are called OPCODES, are case sensitive, and must be specified as directed, eg. MAIN
+- CAPITALISED words - These are also called OPCODES, are case sensitive, and must be specified as directed, eg. MAIN
-- lowercase words - These are parameters that must be provided or are returned, with multiple parameters separated by a space " ", eg. cabid
+- lowercase words - These are parameters that must be provided or are returned, with multiple parameters separated by a space, eg. cabid
 - Square brackets [] - Parameters within square brackets [] are optional and may be ommitted, and if specifying these parameters, do not include the square brackets themselves
 - \| - Use of the \| character means you need to provide one of the provided options only, for example ``<0|1 MAIN|PROG|JOIN>`` becomes either ``<0 MAIN>`` or ``<1 MAIN>``